runt9/learning-korge/Pathfinding Notes.md

 1. Get current Manhattan Distance
 2. Follow "forward" pattern on open tiles

-  - If attack range circle
+- If adjacent to, that's a good target so go now
 3. Repeat once, removing the previous node from consideration
   - If no valid tile found, reset path and go back to 2, filtering out the attempted tile
   - If all valid tiles have a longer Manhattan Distance than from the previous tile, reset path and go back to 2, filtering out the attempted tile
-  - Otherwise the path has at least 2 valid steps
+  - Otherwise, the path has at least 2 valid steps
-4. Return the "Next" node
+4. Return the "Next" node NB: Target can become "blocked" and we need to handle it